Instrumental Variable Estimation for Compositional Treatments: Simulation Studies

 Appropriate evaluation metrics are key for cause-effect estimation tasks.
 We aim at capturing the average causal effect (under interventions) and the causal parameters when warranted by modeling assumptions.
 When the true effect is linear in $\log(X)$, we can compare the estimated causal parameters $\hat{\beta}$ from \ilrilr{}, \ilrlc{}, and DIR+LC with the ground truth $\beta$ directly.
 In these linear settings, we report causal effects of individual relative abundances $X_j$ on the outcome $Y$ via the mean squared difference (\textbf{$\beta$-MSE}) between the true and estimated parameters $\beta$ and $\hat{\beta}$.
-Moreover, we also report the number of falsely predicted non-zero entries (\textbf{FNZ}) and falsely predicted zero entries (\textbf{FZ}), which are most informative in sparse settings.
+Moreover, we also report the number of falsely predicted non-zero entries (\textbf{FNZ}) and falsely predicted zero entries (\textbf{FZ}), which are most informative in sparse settings and metrics of key interest to biostatisticians.

-In the general case, where a measure for identification of the interventional distribution $Y \given do(X)$ is not straightforward to evaluate, we focus on the \emph{out of sample error} (\textbf{OOS MSE}): For the true causal effect we first draw an i.i.d.\ sample $\{x_i\}_{i=1}^{m}$ from the data generating distribution (that are not in the training set, i.e., out of sample) and compute $\E_{U}[f(x_i, U)]$ for the known $f(X, U)$, the expected $Y$ under intervention $do(x_i)$.
+In the general case, where a measure for identification of the interventional distribution $P(Y \mid do(X))$ is not straightforward to evaluate, we focus on the \emph{out of sample error} (\textbf{OOS MSE}): For the true causal effect we first draw an i.i.d.\ sample $\{x_i\}_{i=1}^{m}$ from the data generating distribution (that are not in the training set, i.e., out of sample) and compute $\E_{U}[f(x_i, U)]$ for the known $f(X, U)$, the expected $Y$ under intervention $do(x_i)$.
 We use $m=250$ for all experiments.
 OOS MSE is then the mean square difference to our second-stage predictions $\hat{f}(x_i)$ on these out of sample $x_i$.
-Because in real observational data we do not have access to $Y \given do(X)$ (but only $Y \given X$), we need synthetic experiments.
+Because in real observational data we do not have access to $P(Y \mid do(X))$ (but only the conditional distribution $P(Y \mid X)$, we can not evaluate OOS MSE in real-world observational data.